webpack/tapable/README.md

 any applyPluginsBailResult(name: string, args: any...)
 ```

-Synchronous applies all registered handlers for `name`.
+Synchronously applies all registered handlers for `name`.
 The handler function are called with all args.
 If a handler function returns something `!== undefined`, the value is returned and no more handlers are applied.

 ### applyPluginsAsyncWaterfall